 An analyst should attempt to find information to build out a company’s debt schedule.
-This schedule outlines the major pieces of a debt a company is obliged under, and lays it out based on maturity, periodic payments, and outstanding balance.
-Using the debt schedule, an analyst can measure the current portion of long term debt a company owes.
+This schedule outlines the major pieces of debt a company is obliged under, and lays it out based on maturity, periodic payments, and outstanding balance.
+Using the debt schedule, an analyst can measure the current portion of long term debt that a company owes.

 Reducing Current Portion of Long Term Debt

 Alternatively, a company with good credit standing can “roll forward” current debt, by taking on more credit to pay this loan off.
-If the new credit taken on is long term, the current debt is effectively rolled into the future.
+If the new credit taken on is long term, then the current debt is effectively rolled into the future.

 Applications in financial modeling